Sampaoli appointed new Chile national team coach

 SANTIAGO, Chile (AP) -Jorge Sampaoli was appointed Chile's national team coach on Monday to replace Claudio Borghi, who was fired last month with the South Americans struggling in qualifying for the 2014 World Cup in Brazil.

 An Argentine, Sampaoli stepped aside earlier in the day as the coach of Chile club Universidad de Chile .

-Sampaoli has a big job in front of him, and he made reference to it with his first words after being introduced.
+Sampaoli has a big job in front of him.

 At the midway point of qualifying for the World Cup, Argentina leads with 20 points, three ahead of Ecuador and four more than Colombia.
 Uruguay, Chile and Venezuela have 12 each.
 The top four qualify for the World Cup and the fifth team faces a playoff for a further spot.
 Brazil qualifies automatically as host.